CORPORATE SOCIAL RESPONSIBILITY

 These bursaries go towards secondary and tertiary education.
 Scholastic excellence is encouraged and celebrated.
 Monetary awards are presented each year for every distinction attained.

-The bursary fund had 62 beneficiaries during 2018.
+The bursary fund has 63 beneficiaries for 2021.

 ICAS - EMPLOYEE WELLNESS PROGRAMME